jasoncomes/Site-Importer/README.md

 ---

-The commands below will cherry pick important variables to include in various spots of our pages, include `<meta>`, `<title>`, and even URL structures.
+The commands below will cherry pick important variables to include in various spots on pages, include `<meta>`, `<title>`, and even URL structures.

 **Commands:**